a-udacity/CarND-Advanced-Lane-Lines/README.md

 )

 ```
-An example of perspective transform:

-![alt text][image8]

-This resulted in the following source and destination points:
+TODO: This resulted in the following source and destination points:

 | Source        | Destination   |
 |:-------------:|:-------------:|